djcf/wordpress-fpm-docker/ansible/roles/install-general/README.md

 install-general
 ---

-A generalized install role for noflag servers.
+A generalized install role for CommonWeal servers.
 It installs a number of useful utilities like `ctop`, `etckeeper` and the latest version of `docker-compose` and updates the system.

 It also uses other ansible roles to install cockpit, fail2ban and supplies the variables to configure the system's mail aliases such that root@ maps to a useable email address.